 Check the statement balance against the balance in Xero.

-If the statement balance does not match this will highlight any duplicate or missing transactions (look at bank reconciliation report in Xero).
-Here's a video I've made explaining this process and how to correct some common differences you may see.
+If the statement balance does not match this will highlight any duplicate or missing transactions (look at the bank reconciliation report in Xero).
+Here’s a video I’ve made explaining this process and how to correct some common differences you may see.

 My next bookkeeping tip is to make sure that the bills are ‘matched’ during the Reconciliation process rather than the payment being treated as a ‘spend money’ transaction.
 This makes it easier to process your transactions in Xero as they will already have the information populated which allows you to know that the correct VAT treatment and account category has been applied.